aws-samples/searchable-encryption-dynamodb-howto/content/adding-the-database-encryption-sdk.en.md

 Take a look at your [AWS CloudTrail logs](TODO) and [TODO steps to find KMS log for item put above].

+[TODO some note about the Hierarchy Keyring is not 1:1 with KMS calls]

 ## Explore Further  --- BUG BUG